quantumx-apps/filebrowserDocs/content/en/docs/User Guides/Office Integration/traefik-setup.md

 ### FileBrowser Docker Compose

 {{% alert context="info" %}}
 Is similar to {{< doclink path="user-guides/office-integration/basic-docker-setup/" text="getting started docker guide" />}} but this one is customized for work with traefik.
-And also, remember to change the `volumes` with your actual data/folders, the ones below are an example.
+And also, remember to change the `volumes` block with your actual data/folders, the ones below are an example.
 {{% /alert %}}

 Create `filebrowser/docker-compose.yaml`: